Robbie Fowler: Later career

 On returning to England, Fowler briefly worked with League One side Milton Keynes Dons on an ad hoc basis to assist the club's coaching staff.
 On 7 April 2011, Bury confirmed that Fowler would join their coaching staff for a week to assist Richie Barker.
 Fowler then briefly coached Liverpool's strikers in April 2011.

 On 7 July 2011, Fowler agreed to play with Muangthong United, signing a one-year contract.
 In a press conference he stated that the weather conditions of Nonthaburi should not be a problem as he had played in Townsville and Perth.
 He was quickly a hit with Muangthong fans and the Thai public in general; he attended Thailand's World Cup Qualifier against Oman wearing the national team's shirt.
 He has since played a handful of scoreless games, both at the Yamaha Stadium and on the road in the AFC Cup, until the Twin Qilins were eliminated from the competition by Al-Kuwait.
 After the sacking of Henrique Calisto as head coach, Fowler was made player/coach.

-On 16 October 2011, after 250 minutes of play, Fowler scored his first goal for MTU against Chiangrai.
-He scored his 250th club career goal on 21 December 2011 against TTM Phichit.
-On 28 February 2012, Fowler announced he had left the club following Slavisa Jokanovic's appointment as coach.
+After 250 minutes of play, Fowler scored his first goal for MTU against Chiangrai on 16 October 2011.
+He scored his 250th club career goal on 21 December 2011 against TTM Phichit. in January 2012, Fowler announced he had left the club, who then appointed Slavisa Jokanovic as coach.

 On 1 March 2012, Blackpool manager Ian Holloway confirmed that Fowler was training with the Seasiders and that he could earn a deal until the end of the season.
-However, they could not agree a deal and Fowler decided against signing when Karl Oyston offered the striker £100 a week with £5,000 for every first-team appearance.
+However, they could not agree a deal and Fowler decided against signing when Karl Oyston offered the striker £100 a week.